 The France Chicago Center was created in April of 2001 when various individuals, corporations, and private foundations came together to match a one million-dollar grant from the French Ministry of Foreign Affairs.
 Revenue from the resulting endowment fund (currently valued at about $3 million) combined with generous annual support from individual and foundation sponsors, timely grants from various French Ministries, and annual support from divisions and schools within the University of Chicago provide the resources necessary for the French Chicago Center to pursue its ambitious mission.

-Click here to view an electronic copy (pdf) of the France Chicago Center's most recent annual report.
+Click here to view an electronic copy of our 2018-19 annual report.